 This all goes back to Google’s focal point in their Webmaster Guidelines: to create helpful and original content.
-In 2021, images on a page should engage users and facilitate a deeper understanding of the topic at hand.
+Images on a page should engage users and facilitate a deeper understanding of the topic at hand.

 5. Including Interactive Content

-Talking about better imagery leads us to the final SEO trend to integrate into your digital strategy for 2021: interactive content.
+Talking about better imagery leads us to the final SEO trend to integrate into your digital strategy: interactive content.